-The 2004 State Preschool Yearbook is the second in a series of annual reports profiling state-funded prekindergarten programs in the United States.
-This 2004 Yearbook describes state-funded prekindergarten in the 2002-2003 school year.
-The first annual State Preschool Yearbook focused on programs for the 2001-2002 school year and established a baseline against which we may now measure progress.
+The 2005 State Preschool Yearbook is the third in a series of annual reports profiling state-funded prekindergarten programs in the United States.
+The 2005 Yearbook primarily focuses on state-funded prekindergarten during the 2004-2005 school year, and also presents data from 2003-2004.
+The first report in this series focused on programs for the 2001-2002 school year and established a baseline against which we may now measure progress over 4 years.
 Tracking these trends is essential, since changes in states’ policies on preschool education will influence how successfully America’s next generation will compete in the knowledge economy.

-This Yearbook is organized into three major sections.
-The first section provides background information on preschool education in the United States, a description of our data collection and analytical methods, a national summary of our findings, and national policy recommendations.
-The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources.
+The 2005 Yearbook is organized into three major sections.
+The first section provides a summary of the data, and describes national trends for enrollment in, quality of, and state spending on preschool.
+This section also offers recommendations for improving state preschool in the future.
+The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources for the 2004-2005 program year.
 In addition to basic program descriptions, these state profiles describe unique features of a state’s program and recent changes that can be expected to alter the future Yearbook statistics on a program.
-Unlike last year’s Yearbook, the states without state-funded programs also have their own profile pages.
-Finally, the last section of the report contains appendices, including tables that provide the complete survey data obtained from every state, as well as Head Start and child care data.
+Profile pages are again included for states without state-funded programs.
+A description of our methodology follows the state profiles.
+Finally, the last section of the report contains appendices, including tables that provide the complete 2003-2004 survey data obtained from every state, as well as Head Start, child care, and U.S. Census data.

 State-funded preschool programs represent an important component of the nation’s patchwork of early childhood education programs.
 The National Institute for Early Education Research has developed the State Preschool Yearbook series to provide information on services offered through these programs to children at ages 3 and 4.
 We hope that this report will serve as a resource for policymakers, advocates, and researchers to make more informed decisions as state-funded preschool moves forward.